Internal Conflict: Two Worrisome Days in Washington DC: Day One

-Now I don’t remember inviting them to dinner at my house, but here they will soon arrive, after I and my fellow homeowners have been ushered out through the Entrance Hall onto the North Portico where we stand around gawking up at the iconic white columns before being prodded along.
+Now I don’t remember inviting them to dinner at my house, but they will be arriving soon enough, after me and my fellow homeowners have been ushered out through the Entrance Hall onto the North Portico where we stand around gawking up at the iconic white columns before being prodded along.

-I can’t help but wonder if those Afghanistan women will be permitted to bring their purses, lip balm and combs.
-Something tells me they will, and it gets under my skin.
+I can’t help but wonder if those Afghan women will be permitted to bring their purses, lip balm and combs.
+Something tells me they will, and it frosts me.

 What the Treasury Secretary and I Have in Common